seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part2-Your-First-NextJS-Project.md

 ## Part 2: Your First Next.js Project

-**Goal:** create a real working Next.js project, understand file-based routing, and make your first live edit.
+Goal: create a real working Next.js 16 project, understand file-based routing, and make your first live edit.

-**Prerequisite:** Part 1 completed.
+Prerequisite: Part 1 completed (Node.js 20.9+ / 22 LTS installed and verified).

 ---

 ### 1. What is a framework?

 Next.js is a framework built on React that gives you file-based routing, server components, API routes, and built-in optimization, so you don't build all the plumbing of a website by hand.
+This course uses **Next.js 16**, which defaults to **Turbopack** (a much faster Rust-based bundler) and requires all dynamic request data (`params`, `searchParams`, `cookies()`, `headers()`) to be read asynchronously — you'll see this pattern starting in Part 12.

 ### 2. Create your project